Andreia Dias and UK VetMoveIn support of the profession

 After working for almost two years in mixed practice, I had seen the good, the bad and the ugly.

 I started the internship after being off work from my first job for a couple of weeks.
 I started the internship on a very good note, with plenty of motivation, eager to see and do more and more.
-And then life kept happening.
+But I quickly realised that I didn’t want to do a residency or work on a referral level.

-I really had to stop and get my priorities right…
+So I had to stop and get my priorities right…

 That’s when I took a very hard decision – I was going to return home before finishing the internship.
 I only did 6 months, rather than the full year.
 And so I did, and left the internship at the beginning of September 2017 to return home.